 The national average indicates that most college students change their minds about their program of study two-and-a-half times over their college careers!
 It is normal for a student not to know exactly which career path to take at the beginning of a college career.
-Experimenting by taking a course or two in a program is often the best way to see if that program meets a student's goals.
-By completing a form in the Admissions/Student Records Office, a student may move from one program to another.
+Experimenting by taking a course or two in a program is often the best way to see if that program meets your goals.
+By completing a form in the Student Records Office, you may move from one program to another.
 Many times credits transfer from one program to another.

-Is It True That You Have More Freedom in College?
+Is It True That I Have More Freedom in College?

-In college there are no bells or announcements to tell the student class is over, but there are still rules students must obey.
+In college there are no bells or announcements to tell you that class is over, but there are still rules you must obey.
 TCL parking regulations, restrictions on smoking in buildings, class attendance policies, bans on cheating, and confidentiality of records are not to be ignored.
 At TCL there is zero tolerance for anyone breaking the law by having weapons or any kind of illegal drugs on campus.
-The College will not hesitate to call in the Beaufort Police Department if there is a violation with which TCL security officers require assistance.
-If, on the other hand, a student needs a battery jump-started, a locked car opened, or an escort to his or her car after evening classes, TCL's security officers stand ready to assist in getting help.
-TCL expects students to be independent and serious in their efforts to receive a college education, but the staff is ready and willing to lend a helping hand.
+The College will not hesitate to call in the Police Department if there is a violation with which TCL security officers require assistance.
+If, on the other hand, you needs a battery jump-started, a locked car opened, or an escort to your car after evening classes, TCL's security officers stand ready to assist in getting help.
+TCL expects you to be independent and serious in your efforts to receive a college education, but the staff is ready and willing to lend a helping hand.

-Is There Anything Else That Would Be Helpful For a New Student to Know?
+Is There Anything Else That Would Be Helpful For Me to Know as a Student?

 Just as the race between the tortoise and the hare shows, slow and steady wins the race!
-It pays for students to start their college careers slowly.
+It pays for you to start your college career slowly.

-A student should not sign up for a full-time load of classes the first semester unless he or she has prepared for college with a strong high school career.
-Students should get used to the time required for college studying and writing assignments by doing well their first semester and adding more classes after that initial success.
+You should get used to the time required for college studying and writing assignments by doing well your first semester and adding more classes after that initial success.
 Ask for help and be assertive.

-Students should read this TCL Catalog and Student Handbook to be familiar with their new environment and, when questions come up, act quickly to seek help.
-Other students have come before and are now gainfully employed in jobs that they enjoy.
+You should read this TCL Catalog and Student Handbook to be familiar with your new environment and, when questions arise, act quickly to seek help.
+Many students have come before and are now gainfully employed in jobs that they enjoy.
 We want you to accomplish your educational goal here at TCL and we stand ready to help you SUCCEED.